 It is important to note that there are many more causes of mediastinal abnormalities, and more tests are often needed to define the exact cause.

-With cancers such as lung cancer and lymphomas, doctors often evaluate the mediastinum to see if the cancer has spread to this region.
+Doctors often evaluate the mediastinum with cancers such as lung cancer and lymphomas to see if cancer has spread to this region.

 A procedure that allows surgeons to visualize this area is called a mediastinoscopy.

-If a cancer has spread to the mediastinal nodes, it is often treated differently than a cancer that has not spread to this region, the presence of mediastinal lymph nodes is important in the staging of lung cancer.
+If cancer has spread to the mediastinal nodes, it is often treated differently than cancer that has not spread to this region; the presence of mediastinal lymph nodes is essential in lung cancer staging.

 In a mediastinoscopy, a surgeon uses a thin scope called a mediastinoscope to examine the mediastinum.

-The procedure is often used to check for upper chest problems or to check the lymph nodes in the mediastinum before considering lung removal surgery to treat lung cancer or to diagnose certain infections.
+The procedure is often used to check for upper chest problems or the lymph nodes in the mediastinum before considering lung removal surgery to treat lung cancer or diagnose certain infections.

 The scope is inserted to allow the surgeon to see inside the area.
 When finished, you will receive some stitches and a small bandage.

-Mediastinoscopy was a common procedure for people diagnosed with lung cancer, but the same information can sometimes be available now through a Positron Emission Tomography scan.
+Mediastinoscopy was a standard procedure for people diagnosed with lung cancer, but the same information can sometimes be available through a Positron Emission Tomography scan.

 Tumors, masses, and cysts can form in this space.
 The appropriate treatment for mediastinal tumors depends on the type and location.
 Sometimes minimally invasive surgery is selected.

-Other tumors are best treated with an open approach or with additional chemotherapy or radiation.
+Other tumors are best treated with an open approach or additional chemotherapy or radiation.

-Removal of the thymus can sometimes be done with a procedure called minimally invasive transcervical thymectomy.
-With it, a horizontal incision is made in the lower part of your neck.
+Removal of the thymus can sometimes be done with a minimally invasive transcervical thymectomy procedure.
+A horizontal incision is made in the lower part of your neck.

 Then an endoscope is inserted to allow the surgeon to see the gland.
 A small drain is left in the incision for a couple of days.

-This technique is associated with the least amount of pain and has the shortest recovery period.
+This technique is associated with minor pain and has the shortest recovery period.
 It is important to note that it is not recommended for all patients.